MatthewBrannon/DOP-C02_Notes/Domain V - Incident Response/X-Ray.md

-## **AWS X-Ray Cheat Sheet**
+## **AWS X-Ray

 - AWS X-Ray analyzes and debugs production, distributed applications, such as those built using a microservices architecture.
 With X-Ray, you can identify performance bottlenecks, edge case errors, and other hard to detect issues.

 ## **Concepts**

-- - A **segment** provides the name of the compute resources running your application logic, details about the request sent by your application, and details about the work done.
+- A **segment** provides the name of the compute resources running your application logic, details about the request sent by your application, and details about the work done.
     - A segment can break down the data about the work done into **subsegments**.
 A subsegment can contain additional details about a call to an AWS service, an external HTTP API, or an SQL database.
-        - For services that don’t send their own segments, like Amazon DynamoDB, X-Ray uses subsegments to generate _inferred segments_ and _downstream nodes_ on the service map.
+        - For services that don’t send their own segments, like Amazon [[DynamoDB]], X-Ray uses subsegments to generate _inferred segments_ and _downstream nodes_ on the service map.
 This lets you see all of your downstream dependencies, even if they don’t support tracing, or are external.
         - Subsegments represent your application’s view of a downstream call as a client.
 If the downstream service is also instrumented (like an AWS SDK client), the segment that it sends replaces the inferred segment generated from the upstream client’s subsegment.
     - X-Ray uses the data that your application sends to generate a **service graph**.
 Each AWS resource that sends data to X-Ray appears as a service in the graph.
     - A **service graph** is a JSON document that contains information about the services and resources that make up your application.
 The X-Ray console uses the service graph to generate a visualization or _service map_.
 Service graph data is retained for 30 days.